I work for myself. Do I need insurance?

 - Side jobbers

-First, figure out what your business risks are.
-This is important to know before getting started, because it can affect what types of coverage you may need.
-The type of protection you need depends on the line of work you do.
+Don’t worry.
+The types of business insurance you need depends on the types of risk you face.
+That’s why the first step to figuring out what insurance policies to look for is figuring out what your business risks are.
+This is important to know before getting started, because it can affect what types of coverage you need and how much you’ll pay.
+The type of protection you need heavily relies on the line of work you do.

 Every business has its own unique risks.
 Your insurance plan should protect you from liabilities that may arise from your business.
 This is where an insurance agent can help out big time.